UPDATE: This online marketing post was first published on 15 June 2018 and updated on 4 October 2021.

 Be sure to first create all the social media accounts for your business and add header images and logos.
 Spend some time defining your business in the Profiles section.
 Your social media handles should reflect your brand identity.

 There is also the inorganic or paid route here.
 For a fee, social media channels will display your ads or posts to targeted audiences.
 These are called promoted posts.
-You will need to define all the demographic details of your targeted audiences when creating ads or promoted posts.
+You will need to define all the details of your target market when creating ads or promoted posts.

 5. Display ads